timescale/docs/install/installation-cloud.md

 super fast with demo data, or your own dataset, and enjoy the security of automated upgrades and backups.

-You can have one database on each of your Timescale Cloud services and it has to be named `tsdb`.
+Each Timescale Cloud service can have a single database.
+The database must be named `tsdb`.
 To create a second database, you need to create a second service.

 <procedure>